 We are committed to providing a financial return to the UK Government at a level at least matching agreed targets, and to protecting and improving the value of their investment through the prudent utilisation of corporate resources and by observing the highest standards of legal and ethical conduct in all our business dealings.

 2.5 The Wider Community

 We are committed to being a responsible corporate citizen of the worldwide communities in which we operate.
 We will look after the environment.
 We will abide by all laws, and we will strive to improve the wellbeing of our communities through the encouragement of employee participation in civic affairs.

 At The Royal Mint, we are strongly committed to ensuring that our organisation is free from slavery and human trafficking and that all Royal Mint colleagues as well as the people who work on our behalf are protected.
 We envision a world where all people and communities thrive because they are living with economic stability and social equality.
 For us, this is the right way to do business.

 3 - Plans for the next financial year

-We will continue to undertake appropriate due diligence checks on suppliers of goods and services, require commitments from suppliers on anti-slavery and human trafficking, and provide advice, guidance and support to all employees to minimise the risk of modern slavery being involved in our supply chain.
+We will continue to undertake appropriate due diligence checks on suppliers of goods and services, require commitments from suppliers on anti-slavery and human trafficking.
+We will further enhance our due diligence checks and provide appropriate advice, guidance and support to all employees to minimise the risk of modern slavery being involved in our supply chain.